mindspore-ai/docs/tutorials/training/source_en/advanced_use/protect_user_privacy_with_suppress_privacy.md

 To evaluate the effect of privacy suppression training on the protection of the dataset, we test it using an image reversal attack.
 This inverse attack can restore the original image based on the output of the original image at one layer of the neural network, mainly because the network "remembers" the features of the training set during the training process.

-The principle of this attack method can be found in <https://arxiv.org/pdf/1412.0035.pdf> and the complete code implementation can be found in <https://gitee.com/mindspore/mindarmour/blob/master/examples/privacy/inversion_attack/mnist_inversion_attack.py>, The following are the detailed test steps:
+The principle of this attack method can be found in <https://arxiv.org/pdf/1412.0035.pdf> and the complete code implementation can be found in <https://gitee.com/mindspore/mindarmour/blob/master/examples/privacy/inversion_attack/mnist_inversion_attack.py>, The following describes detailed test steps:

 1. Preparation